 IMSO Contact Info: IMSO, AFSEC/SETM, E-mail address: firstname.lastname@example.org.
 Telephone: 505-846-1983 or 1613 (Monday through Friday, 0700-1530) or 505-433-0398 after duty hours.
 Click here for Kirtland AFB map of AFSEC/billeting locations.

-Base Lodging: The Air Force Safety Center's course manager makes on-base lodging group reservations for students in each class.
-Visiting Officer Quarters (VOQ) rooms are SINGLE OCCUPANCY with a small refrigerator and microwave oven.
+Base Lodging: The Air Force Safety Center course manager makes on-base lodging group reservations for students in each class.
+Visiting Quarters (VQ) rooms are SINGLE OCCUPANCY with a small refrigerator and microwave oven.
 Base Housing and Temporary Lodging Facilities (TLFs) may not be authorized for students.
-Base Lodging Daily Rates: VOQ - $77.00.
+Base Lodging Daily Rates: VQ - $89.00.

-BASE IN-PROCESSING: Students and dependents at least 10 years of age and listed on the ITO will receive a common access card (CAC) for base identification at the Military Personnel Section, Bldg 20245.
-All students coming directly from their countries will get their CACs the week before class start date.
+BASE IN-PROCESSING: Students and dependents at least 10 years of age and listed on the ITO will receive a base ID card at the Military Personnel Section, Bldg 20245.
+All students coming directly from their countries will get their base ID cards the week before class start date.
 Board the bus at the Kirtland Inn Lodging Student Dormitory in front of Building 22018.

-Mandatory items to bring to Base In-Processing: ITO, passport, and official photo identification.
+Mandatory items to bring to Base In-Processing: ITO, passport, and official photo ID.
 Authorized dependents on ITOs must bring original marriage certificates and birth certificates for children (translated in English).